semihsezer/django-starter-docker/README.md

 4. `python3 manage.py shell` Starts a python shell with Django apps loaded.
 Very helpful for development.
 For more details on this, see [iPython](https://ipython.org/) or [Django shell](https://docs.djangoproject.com/en/3.1/ref/django-admin/#shell) docs.

 5. The main Django app is [app](server/app), which has files for views, modules etc. See [views.py](server/app/views.py) for view definitions, [templates](server/app/templates) for html files and templates and [urls.py](server/app/urls.py) for urls.
 See [Django](https://docs.djangoproject.com/en/3.1/) docs for more details.

+## Deployment

+This is managed via Render PaaS platform.

+1. Go to Render and start a project.

+2. Create a new blueprint and point it to this repo and its `render.yml`.
+It will automatically pull, build, and deploy the images.

+3. There 2-3 environment variables you need to manually overwrite.
+See `render.yml` for details.

+Initial deployment should be done in 10-15 minutes.